microsoft/botbuilder-tools/packages/Ludown/docs/parse-to-suggest.md

          weather.qna
 ```

-with the --add_qna_pairs option set, the LUIS application for `weather` will include a `'QnA'` intent definition that has all the questions found in `weather.qna` as example utterances.
+with the --add_qna_pairs option set, the LUIS application for `weather` (if suggested) and `rootDialog` will include a `'QnA'` intent definition that has all the questions found in `weather.qna` as example utterances.

+**Note:** `rootDialog` will always include all questions from all QnA pairs found for each locale.

 ### -u, --auto_add_qna_metadata
 With this option set, the parser will automatically add `dialogName=\<scenarioName\>` as [QnA maker meta-data][5] to all QnA pairs under a specific scenario.